 - Increase inclusiveness within the school climate, enabling school staff, students and parents, to tackle bullying and online safety together.

-At the beginning of FUSE Primary, teachers nominated by their school will be invited to our ST. Patrick’s Campus to participate in a one-day Teacher Training programme, delivered by FUSE staff.
+At the beginning of FUSE Primary, teachers nominated by their school will be invited to our ST. Patrick’s Campus to participate in a one-day Teacher Training programme, delivered by FUSE staff (Covid permitting).
 There will also be the option to avail of this training online.

 Following this training, teachers will also have access to online support materials including videos; webinars; presentations and worksheets.
 They will also be able to contact our Education Project Coordinator for any additional supports, should they require them.